 It didn’t matter that he was a relative.

 No Contact is a measure of last resort.
 It doesn’t happen because we’ve argued with a lover.
 It doesn’t happen because a sibling voted for a different candidate.
-“No Contact” comes about because the narcissist has been such a jerk to you they don’t deserve to be in in your life anymore.
-When it comes to going no contact, it seems oxymoronic or just plain moronic to say, “How can you be so cruel as to shut someone out of your life who has lied to you and about you and used you?”
+“No Contact” comes about because the narcissist has been such a jerk to you they don’t deserve to be in your life anymore.
+When it comes to going no contact, it seems oxymoronic or plain moronic to say, “How can you be so cruel as to shut someone out of your life who has lied to you and about you and used you?”

-It’s not cruel, it’s the only sane option.
+It’s not cruel; sometimes it’s the only sane option.
 No Contact has nothing to do with lack of forgiveness.
-I find it amusing when Christians are quick to tell victims to forgive and forget.
-No Contact is NOT about revenge or lack of a forgiving spirit–it’s about protection for those who have been injured.
-There is no reason to put up with repeated abuse.
+It’s cruel that some Christians are quick to tell victims to forgive and forget.
+No Contact is NOT about revenge or absence of a forgiving spirit–it’s about protection for those who are in pain.
+There’s no reason to put up with repeated abuse.
 We can forgive people from a distance, but we can’t let them continue to use and abuse us.

 The only relationship worth having is one based on mutual respect.
-If your narc parent or narc ex cannot accept you as an equal and treat you with respect you have no real choice but to go no contact.
-This is not a lack of forgiveness on your part, it’s simply the state of the union between you.
+If your narcissistic parent or narc ex can’t accept you as an equal or treat you with respect, you have no choice but to go no contact.
+Going no contact is not a lack of forgiveness on your part; it’s merely the state of the union between you.

-A narcissist won’t change and to further engage with them will only bring more damage to yourself.
-So for those just realizing their own pain and recognizing how their toxic narcissistic relationships have been sabotaging their health, I suggest you go no contact until further notice–a notice that only the Narc can give and a notice that says at least one of the following and preferably all of them–
+Most narcissists won’t change and to further engage with them only brings more damage to yourself.
+If toxic relationships are sabotaging your health, go no contact until further notice–a notice that only the narcissist can give and a signal that says at least one of the following and preferably all of them–

-Chances are if you are dealing with a true narcissist, none of the above will ever come to pass.
+Chances are if you’re dealing with a true narcissist, none of the above will happen.
 You deserve honesty and respect in your relationships.
-If any person–your parents, boss, ex or relatives cannot respect you, going no contact is necessary—unless or until the narcissist shows signs of remorse and gives you an apology.
+If any person–your parents, old boss, ex-spouse or siblings can’t respect you, going no contact is necessary—unless or until the narcissist shows signs of remorse and gives you an apology.
 But don’t leave the car running, you’ll probably run out of gas waiting, so you might as well leave town and get on with your own life.